-CIVILand is a junior research group, which is engaged in payments for environmental and cultural landscape services also called Payments for Ecosystem Services (PES) in the context of civil society initiatives.
+CIVILand was a research group and had been engaged in payments for environmental and cultural landscape services also called Payments for Ecosystem Services (PES) in the context of civil society initiatives:

-The research group is based at the Leibniz-Centre for Agricultural Landscape Research (ZALF) and will conduct research in cooperation with various partners in Germany and the US.
-The Federal Ministry for Education and Research (BMBF) funds this junior research group through the research program “Social-ecological Research” (SÖF).
+The research group was based at the Leibniz-Centre for Agricultural Landscape Research (ZALF) and conducted research in cooperation with various partners in Germany and the US.
+The Federal Ministry for Education and Research (BMBF) funded the junior research group through the research program “Social-ecological Research” (SÖF).

 Runtime: 2009 – 2013